-(b) Application of net revenues.
-In compliance with 25 U.S.C. § 2710(b)(2)(B), net revenues from any gaming activity are not to be used for purposes other than:

-- (i) to fund Tribal government operations or programs; - (ii) to provide for the general welfare of the Tribe and its members; - (iii) to promote Tribal economic development - (iv) to donate to charitable organizations; - (v) to help fund operations of local GovernmentAgencies, or - (vi) any other purpose permitted under the Act.

-(c) Annual Audit.
-In compliance with a U.S.C. § 2710 (b) (2) (c) and (d), all gaming activities shall be subject to an audit by independent certified public accountants, not less than annually, and copies of the annual audit shall be provided to the National Indian Gaming Commission.
-All contracts for supplies, services, or concessions for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming shall be subject to such audits.

-(d) Public Safety Standards.
-In compliance with 25 U.S.C. § 2710(b)(d2)(E), the construction and maintenance of any gaming facilities, and the operation of gaming activities, shall be conducted in a manner which adequately protects the environment and the public health and safety and for that purpose shall comply with the requirements of the Compact and all other applicable health, safety and environmental standards enacted by the Tribe.
+- (b) Application of net revenues.
+In compliance with 25 U.S.C. § 2710(b) (2) (B), net revenues from any gaming activity are not to be used for the purposes other than: - (i) to fund Tribal government operations or programs; - (ii) to provide for the general welfare of the Nation and its members; - (iii) to promote Tribal economic development; - (iv) to donate to charitable organizations; - (v) to help fund operations of local Government Agencies, or - (vi) any other purpose permitted under the Act, including the establishment of a per capita payment. - (c) Annual Audit.
+In compliance with a U.S.C. § 2710 (b)(2)(c) and (d), all gaming activities shall be subject to an audit by independent certified public accountants, not less than annually, and copies of the annual audit shall be provided to the National Indian Gaming Commission.
+All contracts for supplies, services, or concessions for a contract amount in excess of \$25,000 annually (except contracts for professional legal or accounting services) relating to Class II or Class III gaming shall be subject to such audits and shall be licensed by the Commission. - (d) Public Safety Standards.
+In compliance with 25 U.S.C. § 2710(b)(2)(E), the construction and maintenance of any gaming facilities, and the operation of gaming activities, shall be conducted in a manner which adequately protects the environment and the public health and safety and for that purpose shall comply with the requirements of the Compact and all other applicable health, safety and environmental standards enacted by the Nation.

-6. Licenses for Key Employees.
-The Tribe shall ensure that the policies and procedures set out in this section are implemented with respect to key employees and primary management officials employed at any Class II gaming enterprise operated on Indian lands:
+SECTION 6.
+LICENSES.
+The Nation shall ensure that the policies and procedures set out in this section are implemented with respect to key employees and primary management officials employed at any Class II and/or Class III Gaming enterprise operated on Indian Lands:

-(a) Definitions.
-For the purposes of this section, the following definitions apply:

-- (i) Key employee means those key employees as defined in any statute or regulation and at a minimum include: - 1.
-A person who performs one or more of the following functions: (1) Bingo caller; (2) Counting room supervisor; (3) Chief of Security; (4) Custodian of gaming supplies or cash; (5) Floor manager; (6) Pit boss; (7) Dealer; (8) Croupier; (9) Approver of credit; or (10) Custodian of gambling devices including persons with access to cash and accounting within such devices.

-- 2. If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - If not otherwise included, the four most highly-compensated persons in the gaming operation. - (ii) Primary management official means: - The person having management responsibility for a management contract; - Any person who has authority to hire and fire employees or to set up working policy for the gaming operation; or - 3.
-The chief financial officer or other person who has financial management responsibility.
+- (a) Definitions.
+For the purposes of this section, the following definitions apply: - Key employee means those key employees as defined in any statute or regulations and at a minimum include: - A person who performs one or more of the following functions: (1) Bingo caller; (2) Counting room supervisor; (3) Chief of Security; (4) Custodian of gaming supplies or cash; (5) Floor Manager; (6) Pit boss; (7) Dealer; (8) Croupier; (9) Approver of credit; or (10) Custodian of gambling devices including persons with access to cash and accounting records within such devices. - 2.
+If not otherwise included, any other person whose total cash compensation is in excess of \$50,000 per year; or - 3.
+If not otherwise included, the four most highly-compensated persons in the gaming operation. - (ii) Primary management official means: - The person having management responsibility for a management contract; - Any person who has authority to hire and fire employees or to set up working policy for the gaming operation; or - The Chief financial officer or other person who has financial management responsibility.